martehvi/codepub-container-workshop/03-proxy-server/README.md

 </details>

 Now try spinning up everything with `docker compose up --build` and click the two buttons.
+Our cookbook is working perfectly again - and the frontend has no clue where the backend runs! 🤯

 This is how your final setup looks like.

 ![application-structure-3.4](./../assets/images/application-structure-3_4.PNG)

 Congratulations!
 You have now learned about and compleated the Docker Compose workshop!
-We hope you learned something new and exciting, and had fun doing so!
+We hope you learned something new and exciting, and had fun doing so! 😎